 The Northern Territory Flag incorporates the three Territory colours, black white and red ochre and the Floral Emblem, Sturt’s Desert Rose.
 The stars on the black panel represent the five stars in the constellation of the Southern Cross.

 The representation of Sturt’s Desert Rose on the red ochre panel shows seven petals with a seven pointed star in the centre, symbolising the six Australian States and the Northern Territory.
-The correct positioning of the star within the petals of the rose is with a central point of the star pointing downwards.

 The official colours of the Northern Territory are black, white and red ochre (PMS 159).